Resolving Star Cluster Formation in Galaxy Simulations with Cosmic Ray Feedback: Simulation Methods

 The presented simulations were performed with the moving-mesh magnetohydrodynamics code \textsc{Arepo} \citep{springel_e_2010, pakmor_magnetohydrodynamics_2011, pakmor_simulations_2013, pakmor_improving_2016, weinberger_arepo_2020}.
 We also include self-gravity and (for two of the three cases) two-moment Alfvén wave-regulated \crmhd \citep{pfrommer_simulating_2017, thomas_cosmic-ray_2019, thomas_comparing_2022, thomas_finite_2021, thomas_cosmic-ray-driven_2023}.
 The thermal state of the ISM is evolved using the \textsc{Crisp} non-equilibrium thermochemistry and feedback model \citepcrisp.

 Three primary (star-forming) simulations were presented in \sttf.
 These three simulations begin with an identical setup, but include different implementations of CR physics.
 The first case includes MHD, but treats cosmic rays as a uniform heating and ionization term \citep{glover_star_2007}.
 This first case is designated as the \mhdX case.
-The second case implements two-moment \crmhd with NLLD as the only Alfvén wave damping mechanism.
+The second case implements two-moment \crmhd with nonlinear Landau damping (NLLD) as the only Alfvén wave damping mechanism.
 This effectively means that CRs are uniformly coupled to the gas, and can supply momentum to all phases.
 This second case is abbreviated as the \nlX case.
-The third, full-physics case includes two-moment \crmhd with NLLD and IND.
+The third, fiducial case includes two-moment \crmhd with NLLD and IND.
 CRs decouple from cold neutral gas, which reduces their impact on the star formation rate and allows CRs to drive a warm steady-state galactic wind \sttfp.
 The third case is abbreviated as the \inX case.
+The \inX was previously designated as ``full-physics'' in \sttf.
+Due to the lack of explicit radiative transfer in this simulation, full-physics is a misnomer when analyzing these simulations in the context of star cluster formation.
+Instead, we refer to this case as the ``fiducial'' case for this work.

 These simulations adopt the ``tallbox'' approach, with a domain of $1\;\mathrm{kpc}\times1\;\mathrm{kpc}\times\pm4\;\mathrm{kpc}$.
 The gas is initialized with a surface mass density of $10\;\mathrm{M}_\odot\;\mathrm{pc}^{-2}$ to be representative of solar neighborhood-like conditions.
 We set a target mass resolution of $10\;\mathrm{M}_\odot$ for the gas, ensuring that the star-forming ISM is resolved on parsec- and sub-parsec-scales.